|Smith Island Lighthouse|

 In that day wandering Indians from [Haida Gwaii] were a menace to remote outposts near the water and it was considered advisable to provide a fort in which the lightkeeper might take refuge.
 Accordingly, a blockhouse and a barn were built close by the tower.
 If the lighthouse had been provided with metal doors and window shutters instead of wooden ones this protection would have have been needed.

 The tower went up through the center of the house and the top of the revolving lantern was painted red.
-Light was first shown on 18 October 1858.
+The light was first shown on 18 October 1858.

 For six months the Vails, who had been joined by Mr. Applegate, an assistant keeper, enjoyed a placid existence.
 The housewife amused herself gathering marine curiosities and observing the bird colonies.
 So many sea pigeons nested on the island that whites and Indians came there to hunt the birds with hooked sticks, dragging them out of the holes in which they burrowed.